Top tips for getting to the top of Kilimanjaro

 To find out the length of each route, visit our Routes on Kilimanjaro page

-8) Take drugs Some people may call it cheating, and there are still some people who doubt their efficacy, and believe that rather than ward off altitude sickness, they just mask the symptoms.
-But in my opinion it’s clear that drugs such as Diamox are a pretty surefire way of avoiding altitude sickness if taken prophylactically, or curing it if you’ve got some early symptoms.
+Some people may call it cheating.
+Others doubt their efficacy, and believe that rather than ward off altitude sickness, they just mask the symptoms.
+But in my opinion it’s clear that drugs such as Diamox are a pretty surefire way of avoiding altitude sickness.
+Whether taken prophylactically, or as a cure, they seem to work.
 For more details on this ‘wonder drug, visit our Diamox page.